klemense1/CarND-Behavior-Cloning/README.md

 Second, the testing and adjusting loop is quite long.
 In previous projects with classification, one had a specific metric (accuracy) which had to be improved.
 Here, driving, seeing the car crash and step by step finding reasons for that takes quite some time.

 How did I approach the project?
 Udacity provided us with some advices.
-One was to use some students tips (find them under https://carnd-forums.udacity.com/questions/26214464/behavioral-cloning-cheatsheet)
+One was to use some students tips (see [1])

 Which ones did I rely on?